MiguelRocha2001/PS-Monitor-IoT-System/README.md

 - Using Docker:
     - Go to "/Backend/iot\_data\_server" folder
+    - If the static folder in the resources is emty, it is necessary to execute npm build inside the website project, and copy the content of the build folder to the static folder in the resources.
     - Windows:
         - \$ docker compose down -v && docker system prune -a --volumes && gradlew clean && gradlew build -x test && docker compose up -d
     - Linux:
         - \$ docker compose down -volumes ; docker system prune -a --volumes ; gradle clean ; gradle build -x test ; docker compose up -d

+## Credentials

+During the Spring Application Server initialization, the database is populated with some default users.
+This include the admin user, and some other default users, with the following credentials:

+- Email: admin_email@gmail.com
+- Password: admin-password

+- Email: user_1_email@gmail.com
+- Password: user-1-password

+- Email: user_2_email@gmail.com
+- Password: user-2-password

+- Email: user_3_email@gmail.com
+- Password: user-3-password